Peter Ruzicka

 Analysen, Portraits und Reflexionen

-This collection of 25 essays, written by Peter Ruzicka between 1973 and 1997, is being published to mark the 50th birthday of the composer, artistic director, and essayist.
-The texts are divided into four main sections.
-Based on their content, they have been subdivided into writings that firstly reflect Ruzicka's own aesthetic and compositional position, secondly, illuminate the work of important contemporary composers in a more monographic form, thirdly, reflect Ruzicka's dialectically oriented understanding of tradition and history in broad strokes from a music-historical perspective, and fourthly, focus on the composers Franz Schreker, Alexander Zemlinsky, Hans Pfitzner, Allan Petterson, and Karl Amadeus Hartmann, who have received little attention at times, at the center of his considerations.
+This collection of 25 essays, written by Peter Ruzicka between 1973 and 1997, is published to mark the 50th birthday of the composer, artistic director, and essayist.
+The texts are divided into four major sections.
+Given the nature of the content, a subdivision was suggested into writings that, first, reflect his own aesthetic and compositional stance, second, shed light on the work of important contemporary composers in a more monographic form; third, reflect the basic outlines of Ruzicka’s dialectically oriented understanding of tradition and history from a music-historical perspective; and, finally, place the composers Franz Schreker, Alexander Zemlinsky, Hans Pfitzner, Allan Petterson, and Karl Amadeus Hartmann, who have at times received little attention, at the center of the discussion.

 Only texts dealing with questions of music history or aesthetics were included in the collection.
 This decision is in line with Peter Ruzicka's self-image as a composer who regards explicit and implicit poetics as belonging together, so that the present volume, which focuses entirely on music theory, can be read as both a reflection and a supplement to his productive work.